Google and Microsoft To Crackdown On Piracy Sites In Search Results

 ;)

+I was only there to search for directions on how to get away from there.

 No more YouTube results in Google searches?
-(Score:3)
+(Score:5, Insightful)

 So...you're saying that we'll stop seeing YouTube results in Google searches?